 We will deliver quality services and supports for people living with autism through our exceptional workforce, enhanced infrastructure and sustainable growth.

-A life of participation, opportunity and choice for people on the autism spectrum.
+A life of participation, opportunity and choice.

 Autism Queensland acknowledges that when referring to individuals who identify as on the autism spectrum, there is no one term that suits all people.

 For the purpose of consistency, the term ‘people/adults/children/individuals on the autism spectrum’ will be used in the first instance.
 In the second, and subsequent instances, ‘people/adults/children/individuals on the spectrum’ will be used.

 Within our diagnostic service, we use the terminology ‘Autism Spectrum Disorder (ASD)’, as this is terminology used within the Diagnostic Statistician’s Manual (Fifth Edition) and within the National Guideline for the Assessment and Diagnosis of Autism Spectrum Disorder in Australia.
 Within school-based services, if referring to a verification, Autism Queensland will discuss ‘Autism Spectrum Disorder’ in keeping in line with the education sector.